 Wetlands and marshes.
 Nutria cannot tolerate particularly cold winters, so they will probably not establish large populations in Missouri.
 This species was first reported in Missouri in 1943.
 They have been introduced globally for fur and for meat, but neither enterprise seems commercially viable.
 Where nutria establish large populations, they usually become pests, destroying wetlands, wrecking irrigation systems, gnawing on human property, and displacing native species.

 These herbivores feed heavily on aquatic plants, and because of their voracious appetites they can quickly overgraze an area.
 They also eat the roots of aquatic vegetation, which can cause erosion or can convert productive wetlands to open water.
-They are may forage on neighboring crops.
+They also may forage on neighboring crops.
 They consume about 25 percent of their body weight each day.

 Few confirmed records currently exist for Missouri.
 First reported in Missouri in 1943.